appwrite/appwrite/docs/tutorials/add-route.md

 ```

 ### 2. desc
-Used for an  abstract description of the route in a couple of words.
+Used as an  abstract description of the route.
 ```php
 App::post('/v1/storage/buckets/:bucketId/files')
 ->desc('Create File')
 ```

 ### 3. Groups
-The groups array is used to group one or more routes with one or more hooks functionality.
+Groups array is used to group one or more routes with one or more hooks functionality.
 ```php
 App::post('/v1/storage/buckets/:bucketId/files')
 ->groups(['api'])